Vervious/gpt/README.md

 ##### 8-experiments

 > [!NOTE]
 > *Retroactive Note*.
-A few experiments are lost, and at some point I started experimenting with multiple copies of the attn and mlp layers.
+A few experiments are lost, and at some point I started experimenting with multiple copies of the attn and mlp layers, as well as element-wise multiplication instead of addition.
 Throughout, `all layer loss' refers to evaluating the output of each layer against the target in addition to the usual loss; later, we will see that this is both slower and slightly counterproductive (but the results should still generalize to the usual notion of loss).
 Initially, I thought all layer loss would help with signal propagation and lessen the need for residuals (indeed it does).

 <!-- Note that here, x at first has already had a LayerNorm applied, whereas `res` refers to the actual skip (so `x = LayerNorm(res)`).  -->